pinellolab/DNA-Diffusion/README.md

 DNA-Diffusion is designed to be flexible and can be adapted to your own data.
 To use your own data, you will need to follow these steps:

-* Prepare your data in the same format as the DHS Index dataset.
+* Prepare your data in the same format as our DHS Index [dataset](data/K562_hESCT0_HepG2_GM12878_12k_sequences_per_group.txt).
 The data should be a tab separated text file contains at least the following columns:
   * `chr`: the chromosome of the regulatory element (e.g. chr1, chr2, etc.)
   * `sequence`: the DNA sequence of the regulatory element
   * `TAG`: the cell type of the regulatory element (e.g. K562, hESCT0, HepG2, GM12878, etc.)